The Perfect 2 Weeks in Nicaragua Itinerary (+ Tips!)

 The Highlights of Visiting Leon

-People tend to come to Leon for a few things specifically: first, the roof of its UNESCO-World-Heritage-designated cathedral, where you’ll think that you’ve stepped out onto the island of Santorini–the entire roof is blindingly white, incredibly beautiful, and worth admiring from every angle.
+First, the roof of its UNESCO-World-Heritage-designated cathedral, where you’ll think that you’ve stepped out onto the island of Santorini.
+The entire roof is blindingly white, incredibly beautiful, and worth admiring from every angle.
+We loved our visit!

 READ NEXT